docker-archive/classicswarm/docs/plan-for-production.md

 - Engine daemon: 2376/tcp
 - Swarm manager: 3376/tcp

-For more information on configuring Swarm for TLS, see the **need link to securing swarm article**
+For more information on configuring Swarm for TLS, see the [Overview Docker Swarm with TLS](secure-swarm-tls.md) page.

 ### Network access control